Growing lettuce plants is perfect for healthy garden salads.

 Lettuce offers great dollar value for the space, and there are many varieties to enjoy.

-Varieties and Lettuce Types
+Lettuce Types and Varieities

 The varieties for lettuce are almost endless.
 Browse through seed catalogs and you’ll notice most offer extensive varieties.
 One thing to note is there are a few different types of lettuce.
 Although most lettuce is greens, many are also red, burgundy or a mix.
 When selecting lettuce types or varieties think of what you’ve purchased at the store.
 You can also grow varieties that are soft and beautiful like butterhead lettuces which can cost more to buy.
 Every year when garden planning I try to select some old favorites like romaine, but also new ones.

-Certain lettuces are grown for ‘leafs’, others as ‘head lettuce’
+Certain lettuces are grown for ‘leafs’, others as ‘head lettuce’.

 This means you can space leaf lettuce closely together or interplanted around other plants like tomatoes or broccoli.
 Head lettuces need more space and time before you can harvest them.
 I’ll talk about the challenges of growing head lettuces during the heat of the summer (bolting is common).
 But first let’s take a look at different lettuce types.